 - A template data processing agreement – keep your lawyers happy.
 Download, add your company info – then submit to us for signature.
 We will sign verifying that we are compliant with the GDPR.

 Our lead collection tools have been rebuilt from the ground up to be fully compliant with these global privacy regulations.

-- Option A: Storing data on our servers in Germany
+Option B: Store data on Riddle’s servers in Germany and Luxembourg

-- Want to download quiz data and leads with a CSV or XLS file?
+Want to download quiz data and leads as a CSV or XLS file?

-- No problem – your data will be on our servers but in a “walled garden” in your own account.
-Only you control who has access to this data.
+- No problem – your data will be on our servers in but in a “walled garden” in your own account.
+Only you will control who has access to this data.

 - To comply with the GPPR, you can use our form builder to add a message to your form, informing the users where you are storing their data.